sts10/sts10.github.io/_posts/2019-04-08-terminal-redox-alacritty.markdown

 - [Zola](https://www.getzola.org/) is a static site generator written in Rust.
 Currently I'm using Jekyll, which is written in Ruby and is generally kind of a pain to set up and maintain.
 I'm hoping Zola is faster and, assuming it uses Cargo, will be easier to install/upgrade/maintain.

 - [miniserve](https://github.com/svenstaro/miniserve) is "a CLI tool to serve files and dirs over HTTP".
 To do this, I usually go for `python -m SimpleHTTPServer 8000`, but I'm betting miniserve has a bunch more capabilities out of the box.
+[A commenter](http://disq.us/p/21hevy7) pointed me to another option for this, also written in Rust, called [simple-http-server](https://github.com/TheWaWaR/simple-http-server).
+I haven't tried either of them yet.

 - [Amp](https://github.com/jmacdonald/amp), [remacs](https://github.com/remacs/remacs), and [iota](https://github.com/gchp/iota) are all terminal text editors written in Rust.
 (Though I am _really_ locked into Vim at this point...)